REACH Chromium Salts Update

 Green Block: Recently formulated chrome free alternative or replacement product

 Chromium Trioixde and various chrome salts are listed in Annex XIV, and therefore have sunset dates.
-For record, the chemicals concerned, that affect Indestructible Paint Ltd, are as follows:
+The chemicals concerned, that affect Indestructible Paint Ltd, are as follows:

 Chromium Trioixde (Chromic Acid): CAS No: 1333-82-0 Sunset Date: 21 September 2017